Section 80CCD : Deduction for Contribution to Pension Fund

 Both Section 80C, 80CCC, and 80CCD (1) are covered under section 80CCE.
 The total deduction amount eligible for deduction u/s 80CCE is INR 1,50,000 in a financial year.

 Employers can contribute to an employee’s NPS account.
 The contribution can be equal to or more than the contribution of the employee.
-Section 80CCD (2) is eligible in case of salaried individuals.
-Further, 80CCD (2) can be availed in addition to 80CCD (1).
+Section 80CCD(2) is eligible in the case of salaried individuals.
+Further, 80CCD(2) can be availed in addition to 80CCD(1).

 CategoryMaximum Deduction Limit

-In case of a Salaried Individual10% of the Salary for Other Employees and 14% of the Salary for Central Government Employees
+In case of a Salaried Individual14% of the Salary for Government Employees and 10% of the Salary in case of Other Employees

 Note: This deduction of INR 50,000 is independent of the threshold limit of INR 1.5 Lakh [for section 80C + Section 80CCC + Section 80CCD(1)]